epfl-si/cluster.okd.hubble-ui/README.md

 - `plugin.image`<br/> The location of the image containing the plugin that was previously pushed
 - `hubbleAPI.accessList`<br/> The list of authenticated users who may access the Hubble API, as a `ClusterRoleBinding`-style `subject:` list
-- `hubbleAPI.hostname`<br/> The host name for the route at which the Hubble API will be accessible (in an iframe embedded within the right panel that the OpenShift console plugin renders)
+- `hubbleUI.hostname`<br/> The host name for the route at which the Hubble UI will be accessible (in an iframe embedded within the right panel that the OpenShift console plugin renders)

 For instance: